glondu/belenios/doc/instructions-en.md

 -------------------------------------------------------

 To compute the fingerprint of a file, you need to use the same hash algorithm as the one used in Belenios.
-We provide here two possible solutions with command lines.
+We provide here possible solutions with command lines.
 We use the file `voters.txt` as example but of course you may replace it by any other file.